 Each year colleges and universities from Southern California visit our campus so students and parents have an opportunity to talk with admissions counselors, hear presentations and evaluate choices and options.
 Presentations typically follow the Core School Day and are held throughout the school year.

 LCA also works closely with local community colleges like Santa Monica College and West LA College for students who wish to fulfill some of their undergrad requirement classes while still in high school.
-Concurrent enrollment is open to 11th and 12th graders.
-There is no cost for applying, but students are encouraged to find classes and begin enrollment procedures well before the start of Fall and Spring semesters because their class start dates typically differ from ours.
+Concurrent enrollment is open to all students that would like to get college credit, while in high school.
+There is no cost for these classes, but students are encouraged to find classes and begin enrollment procedures well before the start of Fall and Spring semesters because their class start dates typically differ from ours.
 DOWNLOAD our Concurrent Enrollment checklist and forms.

 We also encourage students and families to look into Santa Monica College’s Scholars Program which puts students on track for University transfer with SMC boasting an 80+ percent transfer rate to universities like UCLA, USC, and Pepperdine.